 - That affects the normal electrical transmissions within the heart,

-- And that individuals diagnosed with this condition will be classified into one of three different categories,
+- Individuals diagnosed with this condition will be classified into one of three different categories,

 And what questions the insurance underwriters will want answered prior to making their decision about the outcome of your life insurance application.
-Which bring us to our next topic…
+This brings us to our next topic…